Neurodiversity

 Autism is a developmental difference which affects an individual's information processing, social and communication development and sensory systems.
 What this means is they often think, feel and respond to the world differently to a Neurotypical person.

-Dyslexia, Dyspraxia, Dyscalculia, Dysgraphia are a group of learning difficulties which affect a specific area of development.
+Dyslexia, Dyspraxia, Dyscalculia, Dysgraphia are a group of learning differences which affect a specific area of development.
 Intellect is not affected, and the person may be seen as lazy, difficult or avoiding work when they are in fact struggling.
 For example a person with Dyscalculia will find it very difficult to learn and remember basic mathematical functions, including time, estimating and measurement.

 Share by: